auraguardhq/aura-guard/docs/LIVE_AB_EXAMPLE.md

 ### False positive analysis

-[LEAVE THIS AS A PLACEHOLDER - the repo owner will fill in manually]

-Of the 64 guard interventions across 25 runs, all 64 were reviewed.
-64 were true positives (correctly prevented loops or duplicate side-effects).
-0 were false positives.
-False positive rate: 0%.
+Of the 64 guard interventions across 25 runs, all 64 were reviewed:

+- 64 true positives (correctly prevented loops or duplicate side-effects)
+- 0 false positives
+- False positive rate: 0%

-Note: These scenarios use rigged tools designed to trigger failure modes.
-A 0% false positive rate here is expected.
-Real-world false positive rate requires shadow mode evaluation on production traffic (see EVALUATION_PLAN.md).
+**Caveat:** These scenarios use rigged tool implementations designed to trigger known failure modes.
+A 0% false positive rate here is expected and does not predict production performance.
+Real-world false positive rate requires shadow mode evaluation on production traffic — see EVALUATION_PLAN.md Phase 2–3 for methodology.

-These results use rigged tool implementations designed to trigger known failure modes.
-They demonstrate that the guard catches real model behavior, but are not equivalent to production traffic evaluation.
-See EVALUATION_PLAN.md Phase 2-3 for production evaluation methodology.